tuwafula/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions creates directory my_dir with permissions 751
-13-change_group change group owner 100-change_owner_and_group changes group owner to vincent and the group owner to staff
+13-change_group change group owner 100-change_owner_and_group changes group owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner of file to vincent and staff 102-if_only changes the owner of the fil hello to betty only if it is owned by the user guillaume